fogbeam/JSDT/README.md

 #### Running the test environment.
 -----------------------------------

 You need to start one copy of the test environment server.
-This is done with:
+This is by:

-	% cd $(TOP_DIR)/run/$(PLATFORM)
+* Selecting the src/test/TestServer item from the Project menu on the left side of the IntelliJ IDEA window.
-	% gnumake run-test-server
+* Right mouse clicking on this item and select "Run TestServer.main()" from the menu (Ctrl-Shift-F10).

 You can have multiple copies of the test environment user applications running.
-To launch a single instance, type:
+To launch a single instance:

-	% cd $(TOP_DIR)/run/$(PLATFORM)
+* Select the src/test/TestUser item from the Project menu on the left side of the IntelliJ IDEA window.
-	% gnumake run-test-user
+* Right mouse clicking on this item and select "Run TestUser.main()" from the menu (Ctrl-Shift-F10).

 The test environment will perform a variety of method calls that are designed to exercise the majority of the JSDT implementation.